jodiefostersarmy/jodiefostersarmy/README.md

 Hi, I'm Anthony, a DevOps engineer exploring Python cloud-based web applications with a curiousity towards UX.

-Outside of the IT space, I work on <link href="https://www.surplus.sydney/guests">creative projects</link> like graphic design, woodworking, mixed-media and textiles.
+Outside of the IT space, I work on <a href="https://www.surplus.sydney/guests">creative projects</a> like graphic design, woodworking, mixed-media and textiles.

 <br/>